Circulation & Scheduling

 Media materials scheduled for delivery will include a return address label inside the case.
 When returning the item by Campus Mail, simply place the video (in its case) in an Interdepartmental delivery envelope with the mailing label affixed to the envelope.
 Please do not put more than one item in an envelope as this may cause damage or loss to the items in transit.
 Please make sure the envelope is clasped shut and / or securely sealed.
 When returning the item by UPS or other trackable delivery service, please be sure to package securely.

-Borrowers will be charged the cost of a replacement copy of a lost or damaged film or video plus processing costs.
+Borrowers will be charged the cost of a replacement copy of a lost or damaged film, video, or game plus processing costs.
 The minimum replacement charge will be $75 per item.

 Borrowers are individually responsible for keeping track of due dates and for returning or renewing library materials by the date due.
 Borrowing privileges may be suspended if ten or more items are overdue.

 Fees are assessed via the borrower’s UDSIS account and are payable at Room 116, Student Services Building, 30 Lovett Avenue.
 No money is collected at the Film & Video Collection.
-If a billed item is returned undamaged, the replacement fee is waived.
+If a billed item is returned undamaged prior to replacement, the replacement fee is waived.
 Processing fees are not waived, since the Library has already incurred the cost of processing overdue and billing notices.
 Borrowers will be billed for damaged library materials.

 |MEDIA MATERIAL REPLACEMENT COSTS|